Post job

 Law clerks are employees in a legal firm who handle clerical tasks for the office.
 They handle the office's official phone lines, answering incoming calls, and making outgoing calls.
 They also field office correspondence, often receiving incoming mail and distributing them to their addressees.
 They manage office documents and ensure that they are correctly filed and labeled in their respective storage bins.
 Law clerks help make office life more comfortable because they make sure that the office is running well.
 They also manage appointments and office calendars.

 These skill sets are where the common ground ends though.
-A legal assistant responsibility is more likely to require skills like "legal correspondence," "trial preparation," "scheduling appointments," and "affidavits."
-Whereas a law clerk requires skills like "legal memos," "pre-trial motions," "summary judgment," and "settlement agreements."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a legal assistant are more likely to require skills like "legal correspondence," "trial preparation," "scheduling appointments," and "affidavits."
+On the other hand, a job as a law clerk requires skills like "legal memos," "pre-trial motions," "summary judgment," and "settlement agreements."
+As you can see, what employees do in each career varies considerably.

 A Real Estate Paralegal helps real estate lawyers with a variety of tasks, such as offering advice to clients, doing research, and preparing documents.
 They collaborate with landlords, housing managers, or other real estate personnel.

-But both careers also use different skills, according to real legal assistant resumes.
-While legal assistant responsibilities can utilize skills like "legal correspondence," "discovery responses," "trial preparation," and "scheduling appointments," some real estate paralegals use skills like "due diligence," "estoppel," "real estate transactions," and "lenders."
+Each career also uses different skills, according to real legal assistant resumes.
+While legal assistant responsibilities can utilize skills like "legal correspondence," "discovery responses," "trial preparation," and "scheduling appointments," real estate paralegals use skills like "due diligence," "estoppel," "real estate transactions," and "lenders."

 A Contractor-Paralegal works for a law firm or corporate legal department for a specified amount of time, or for a specified task.
 They can be specialized in the entertainment industry or in providing services to healthcare companies and insurance providers.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a legal assistant is likely to be skilled in "scheduling appointments," "affidavits," "real estate closings," and "word processing," while a typical contractor-paralegal is skilled in "in-house counsel," "contract database," "real estate," and "due diligence."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a legal assistant is likely to be skilled in "scheduling appointments," "affidavits," "real estate closings," and "word processing," while a typical contractor-paralegal is skilled in "in-house counsel," "contract database," "real estate," and "due diligence."

-Contractor-paralegals typically study at similar levels compared with legal assistants.
+Contractor-paralegals earn the highest salary when working in the finance industry, where they receive an average salary of $79,049.
+Comparatively, legal assistants have the highest earning potential in the professional industry, with an average salary of $47,979.Most contractor-paralegals achieve a similar degree level compared to legal assistants.
 For example, they're 1.7% more likely to graduate with a Master's Degree, and 3.4% more likely to earn a Doctoral Degree.

 A Corporate Paralegal helps attorneys gather information and materials in preparation for different kinds of cases, hearings, or meetings.
 They also work in the legal departments of large corporations and for government agencies.